WaPoNe/WaPoNe_StatusStaticBlocksManager/README.md

 3. List the Block IDs to disable, separated by "|".
 4. Enter the date and the time when script has to start (cron job *wapone_status_blocks_manage* runs every five minutes by default).

+**After script was executed, _Enabling/Disabling_ field will set to 'No' to avoid it is execute more times**

 ## Compability

 - Magento CE: